aywengo/kafka-schema-reg-migrator/README.md

 ### ID Preservation

-When `PRESERVE_IDS=true`, the tool uses subject-level IMPORT mode to preserve schema IDs:
+When `PRESERVE_IDS=true`, the tool uses subject-level IMPORT mode to preserve schema IDs.
+Note that this feature requires Schema Registry version 7.0 or above.

 1. **Subject-level IMPORT mode**: Before registering each schema, the tool sets the specific subject to IMPORT mode
 2. **Register with ID**: The schema is registered with its original ID from the source registry